Research Training Seminars

 All full-time PhD students follow a research training programme that consists of compulsory modules and optional seminars.

 Because of the variety of LUMS PhD programmes, we offer four research training pathways: Accounting and Finance, Economics, Business and Management, and Management Science.
 Details of each pathway are available in the PhD Handbooks.

-The research training seminars are open to all PhD students.
-The seminars can be broadly divided into the following four categories:
+The research training seminars are common and open to all PhD students.
+These seminars can be broadly divided into the following four categories:

 - Managing your PhD - a series of three seminars that explore the PhD journey from years 1–3, focusing on the typical issues that many researchers encounter at each stage of that journey.